Home - Book Preview

 Peter nodded eagerly, "The views are amazing up here.
 It was a shame to cover the windows.
 Even better upstairs, though."

-We didn't have to wait for the elevator, as Peter had used the override key.
+We didn't have to wait for the elevator, Peter's override key had kept the doors open and the elevator in place.
 It was just a short trip up one level.

 "Oh my!"
-Grandma said, as she looked out at the view.
+Grandma said, as she looked out at the amazing view.

 "This is being renovated as the new bar area.
 It used to be a penthouse suite," Peter explained.